thaije/Natural-Computing/project/cnn-rl-mario/readme.md

 # run code
-- By default will run an pre-trained model.
+- By default the program will run a pre-trained model.
 See the next section to change functionality.
 - run `python3 marioAIMultilvl.py`

 # Settings
 There are a number of parameters in `marioAIMultilvl.py` which can change the functionality, located in the `info` variable around line 620: